Department of Finance Code of Conduct

 Public servants

-Public servants are expected to abide by this Code, and demonstrate the values of the public sector in their actions and behaviour.
-If a public servant does not abide by these values and expectations, he or she may be subject to administrative or disciplinary measures up to and including termination of employment.
+Public servants are expected to abide by this Code and demonstrate the values of the public sector in their actions and behaviour.
+If a public servant does not abide by these values and expectations, they may be subject to administrative or disciplinary measures up to and including termination of employment.

 Managers

-Public servants who are also managers are in a position of influence and authority that gives them a particular responsibility to exemplify the values of the public sector.
+Public servants who are managers are in a position of influence and authority that gives them a particular responsibility to exemplify the values of the public sector.
+They are also expected to ensure compliance with the Code and to take appropriate and timely action to address ethical concerns raised by employees.

-A manager is expected to demonstrate leadership in respecting this Code and its underlying policies and, in particular, to:
+A manager is expected to demonstrate leadership in respecting this Code and its underlying policies and particularly:

 - encourage dialogue on values and ethics;